-Presently, it comes with about (14) 24″x 36″ sheets of 10 point text on them, giving users fairly reasonable specifications for a quality custom house of about 4,600 HSF (Heated Square Feet) with about 6,500 GSF (Gross Square Feet), 2-story wood frame with masonry or concrete foundation walls, including a 3 car garage, crawlspace, upgraded exterior paving treatments, in-ground custom swimming pool, typical utilities, including septic, well, exterior piping, service entrances and much more.
-So: if a project doesn’t have a swimming pool, garage or other items that come with ArCHspec™, users erase those for projects that don’t need them.
+Presently, it comes with about (17) 24″x 36″ sheets of 10 point text on them, giving users fairly reasonable specifications for a quality custom house of about 6,000 HSF (Heated Square Feet) with about 8,500 GSF (Gross Square Feet), 2-story wood frame with masonry or concrete foundation walls, renovations & additions (or completely new construction), basement, including a 3 car garage, crawlspace, upgraded exterior paving treatments, in-ground custom swimming pool, residential elevator, typical utilities, including septic, well, exterior piping, service entrances and much more.
+So: if a project doesn’t have a swimming pool, garage, elevator, or other items that come with ArCHspec™, users erase those for projects that don’t need them.
 It’s mainly a process of elimination, which is far easier than adding.
 And much FASTER.
 However, because ArCHspec™ comes in AutoCAD, you certainly can add whatever you want.

-One of the Architects using ArCHspec™ recently edited it down to about 4-1/2 sheets of specifications for an upscale kitchen renovation project with a separate laundry, bar, pantry, corridors, structural revisions and related utilities.
+One of the Architects using ArCHspec™ recently edited it down to about 4-1/2 sheets (24×36) of specifications for an upscale kitchen renovation project with a separate laundry, bar, pantry, corridors, structural revisions and related utilities.
 It was fairly detailed.
 So: if certain users feel that more than just one sheet of specifications is too much for small projects, then perhaps it’s not for them.
-But then, neither is a multiple- thousand-page specification system.
+But then, neither is a multiple- thousand-page specification system (as are most other specification systems, which are intended more for large commercial projects).
 ArCHspec™ has tried to strike a balance, erring on the side of compaction, to provide an option for architectural firms struggling to provide specifications for custom home projects, where they want quality, yet not a Bible.
 ArCHspec™ does that.

 2000.
 WHAT SPECIFICATIONS DO (for any kind of project)